mahdirahmani1376/bitbarg_task/README.md

 2. Create a task
 3. You can assign users to a task with the Assign users method
 4. Assigned users can mark the task as completed with the complete task method
-## Porject description based on task
+## Project description based on task
 #####User Authentication and Authorization
 - For roles i have used the spatie permissions library which is a very complete tool the available roles are admin and user